marek-siemieniuk-morawski/task-persisting-after-interaction-channel-close-issue--minimum-reproducible-example/README.md

 ### Prerequisites

+Follow the instructions in the README.md of the `/client-app` folder to set up the client app
 1. Clone the repository
 2. Install the "Conversation Transfer" plugin from the Plugin Library
+3. Deploy Close Conversation By Customer serverless
+4. Create Studio Flow (see: `/close-conversation-by-customer/studio-flow.json`)
-3. Follow the instructions in the README.md of the `/client-app` folder to set up the client app
+3. Follow the instructions in the README.md of the `/client-app` folder to set up the client app.
+Long story short:
-  - Add the client app's serverless function
-  - Launch the client app locally
+  - Add serverless function(s) to your Twilio account (there are two functions, but one is optional)
+  - Update the `.env` file with the necessary URLs

 ### Reproduce the issue